 Buttle UK exists today because of an East End clergyman’s single-minded vision to raise £1m to ‘launch 1,000 children each year out of poverty.'

 When Reverend Frank Buttle died on February 11, 1953 he was just £80,000 short of his £1m target.
 This fund was used to establish Buttle UK.
-Since then, the money has been re-invested and multiplied countless times and ways.
+Since then, the money has been re-invested and multiplied countless times.